Mystical and concealed. Tick.

-Disclaimer: The Dark Gorge is situated adjacent to the recommended hiking route, Newlands Ravine and should not be attempted without the proper gear.
+Disclaimer: The Dark Gorge is situated adjacent to the recommended hiking route, Newlands Ravine and should not be attempted without the proper gear or without somebody experienced (preferably a qualified guide) leading the group.
 There are many small to medium-sized rocks that have rolled down the ravine over time.
 These rocks can be dislodged quite easily and result in a mini rock slide, which can be dangerous not just for the person climbing, but the people below them.
 Be extremely careful with foot placement on this route.
 If you decide to pursue Dark Gorge after reading this blog, we cannot be held responsible for any injuries that you or your hiking party may sustain.

 Do not tackle this route when it has been raining or for a few days after there has been rain.
 It’s a great summer option, but not worth the risk during the wetter months.